 Burnout can be a real problem for foster carers, especially when caring for multiple children.
 You put so much effort into helping others that you could become overwhelmed when also balancing your social life, relationships and responsibilities.

 If you begin to feel run down, unmotivated or depressed, it’s time to call your Supervising Social Worker to find a solution together and make some changes as soon as possible.
 After all, if you’re too exhausted to care for yourself, you’ll have a difficult time giving a foster child the love and support they need.

 How can you keep on top of exhaustion?
-If possible, make time for yourself each week when a partner, backup carer or someone else in your support network can take on your responsibilities.
+If possible, make time for yourself each week when a partner, backup carer (respite care) or someone else in your support network can take on your responsibilities.
 (Your Supervising Social Worker can help you set this up – you never need to face things alone.)
 In addition, keep yourself fit and healthy, eat well and get plenty of rest.
 Combined, these simple activities are incredibly good for you.
 And what’s good for you is usually good for your fostering household too.